DigitalPublishingToolkit/TOD18-Geoblocking/md/18HanchardMalaysia.md

 - RM8 (US$1.86): Monthly cost of an iFlix annual subscription

-> “iFlix will fight entertainment piracy and provide an entirely new and legitimate way for the region’s hundreds of millions of internet users to enjoy their favourite films and television shows.” -Press release from Catcha Group’s iFlix, March 2015.[^13HanchardMalaysia_1]
+> 'iFlix will fight entertainment piracy and provide an entirely new and legitimate way for the region’s hundreds of millions of internet users to enjoy their favourite films and television shows.' -Press release from Catcha Group’s iFlix, March 2015.[^13HanchardMalaysia_1]

 </div>